WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 - can be paired with **EC2 rescue document** to enable auto-repair for your instances.

 * for **more complex scenarios like error handling** you should prefer using `Step Functions`.

+- can be used to **update your golden AMI**.
+This is done by launching an instance, running the user script, creating AMI from the instance and shutting the instance down.

 #### Session Manager - Running commands on instances